Aredack/mailparser/README.md

 # NB!
-This project is deprecated
+This project fix all tests of deprecated mailparser from now (2018/06/05)

 All users of this project are urged to find an alternative as it is not maintained anymore.
 Read more [here](https://blog.nodemailer.com/2018/03/11/spring-cleaning/)